raspberrypilearning/oracle-raspberrypi-weather-station/en/step_3.md

    ![](images/build_16.jpg)

-1. To power your Raspberry Pi, you could use a standard 5V power supply or the power over Ethernet (PoE) kit, which is included.
+1. To power your Raspberry Pi, you could use a standard 5V power supply, or the power over Ethernet (PoE) kit, which is included.

    ![](images/build_17.jpg)